 Can a support worker be on site during work experience?

-Yes, as part of our service offering, we can support SLES clients on the job throughout their work experience until their confidence increases.
+Yes, as part of our service offering, we can support SLES participants on the job throughout their work experience until their confidence increases.

 What experience does the support worker have?